Waterbury Theft Crimes Lawyer

 By convincing the court that this won’t happen again, you may be able to avoid a criminal sentence.

-Theft Crimes in Waterbury
+Theft Crimes in Connecticut

 Connecticut law refers to theft as larceny.
 Larceny involves taking someone else’s property intentionally, without their permission, and with the intent to permanently deprive them of the property.
 There are a variety of unlawful acts that can be charged as larceny.